 Each one slips smoothly into the schedule you already follow, making daily family devotions so much easier for Christian parents–whether you have small children or older kids!
 Here are 5 fabulous ways to get family Bible study into your schedule.

 Struggling to fit in daily family devotions?

 Recently I heard some great advice about doing daily family Bible studies—at a wedding, of all places!

 The preacher told the happy bride and groom, “Don’t wait until you have kids.
 Sit down and start your family devotions tonight.”

 Such a sweet idea, right?
 But not so helpful for those of us who are already neck-deep in raising kids.

 Even though you can’t find time for for family devotions or you struggle to come up with family Bible study ideas, do you still feel guilty that you aren’t including them in your daily schedule?

 Wish you could somehow find time for family Bible study?
 Or that ideas for family devotions were just a little easier to come by?

-It’s challenging when you’re busy to make it all happen, but it’s also very important.
+It’s challenging when you’re busy (or when you have spirited kids!) to make it all happen, but it’s also very important.